 You can’t put a price tag on sleep.
 But if you could?
 It’d be worth its weight in gold, if not more.
 That’s because sleep plays a crucial role in our cognitive functions and emotional well-being, as well as our immune responses and our body’s ability to recover.
 It even can contribute to a more youthful appearance by reducing inflammation, boosting collagen production and hydration, and limiting stress.

-With sleep being the closest thing available to a magic wand, many adults turn to supplements to improve the ease and quality of sleep.
+With sleep being the closest thing available to a magic wand, many adults turn to supplements to improve its ease and quality.
 One such natural solution widely discussed for its effects on sleep is CBD, a compound of the hemp plant.
 Those unfamiliar with this on-the-rise ingredient may have their fair share of questions: does it cause a “high” or drowsiness?
 What’s the best way to use CBD for sleep?
 And how does CBD compare to other sleep aids, like melatonin?

 In this article, we’ll explore these questions and dive deeper into how CBD is both similar to and different from melatonin.
-And good news: you don’t even have to choose between one or the other, as there are products available that incorporate both!
+And good news: you don’t even have to choose between one or the other, as there are products available that incorporate both CBD and melatonin.

 Understanding the Basics of CBD for Sleep